biblequiz/BibleQuiz.com/_pages/question-examples-under-proposed-rule-changes.md

 > **20 points.
 3-Part answer.
 From separate verses of Hebrews.**
 Who were persecuted?

+### Summary

+✅ Required to state if the answer will come from consecutive/separate verses

 ### ⚠️ Exception

 In the case where an answer appears multiple times in a chapter, unless all of the occurrences of the required answers are consecutive, it must be labeled "From separate verses."